 If I said, I have a surefire way of making you 10-25% happier with your life would you do it?

 As long as it didn’t harm you or harm anyone around you and it wasn’t illegal, would you do it?
-The key to happiness in this lifetime is much more simple than you probably imagined.
+I can’t think of anyone who would so “no” to that.
+The funny thing is the key to happiness in this lifetime is much more simple than you probably imagined.
 So simple in fact, you will think to yourself, “Now why didn’t I do that before?”
 Some of you, even after I tell you what it is, may not do it, and that’s all right.
 But if you DO it, you will be happier.
 Numerous studies have shown you will be happier.
 In fact, you’ll be happier than if you won a million dollars in the lottery.
 It’s true.
 Want to know what it is?
 You’re going to have to wait.
 We’ll get to that in a few minutes.

 Last week, we began exploring life through the context of the book have a little faith.

 In the book the author, Mitch Albom, follows the lives of two men who have had a powerful impact on his life – a rabbi and a Christian minister.
 And through their lives he discovers answers to some of life’s hardest questions.
-We talked already about having faith in difficult circumstances, about having faith in God when life is tough, and together we learned that faith is not a skill we master, it’s a map we follow.
-Faith is not a skill we master, it’s a map we follow.
 This week we are going to focus on the elusive quest for happiness.
 How can we live a happier life?
 When Mitch asked the rabbi this question, this was his answer: